zuti666/English/the Sorcerer's Stone Chapter ONE.md

 I would trust Hagrid with my life," said Dumbledore.

-"I'm not saying his heart isn't in the right place," said Professor McGonagall grudgingly, "but you can't pretend he's not careless.
+"I'm not saying his heart isn't in the right place," said Professor McGonagall ==grudgingly,== "but you can't pretend he's not careless.
 He does tend to -- what was that?"

 A low rumbling sound had broken the silence around them.
 It grew steadily louder as they looked up and down the street for some sign of a